 A borrower’s credit history is the biggest indicator of risk to a lender.
 As such, your credit score is the most determinative factor influencing the interest rate you pay on your mortgage.
 It’s very simple: the higher your credit score, the lower your assessed risk level, and therefore the lower your interest rate.
 We cannot emphasize enough how important it is to keep track of your credit (but more on that topic later).

-When it comes to mortgages, there are several other factors that also affect your interest rate (though not as much as your credit score).
+When it comes to mortgages, there are several other factors that also affect your interest rate and pricing (though not as much as your credit score).
 Loan-to-Value (LTV) is one of them.

 Loan-to-Value is your loan amount divided by the value of the property.
 If you’re buying a $250,000 home, for example, and you put down $50,000, your resulting loan amount is $200,000, and your LTV, therefore, is 80% (i.e., $200,000 divided by $250,000).
 To bring it back to the issue of risk, a lower LTV means you have more equity in your home, and therefore present a lower risk of default.
 As such, the lower your LTV, the lower your interest rate.

 Property type also plays a role in determining your interest rate.
 Condos, for example, can have slightly higher interest rates than other property types.
 See, when you buy a condo, you’re buying a unit in a building where the rest of the units are owned by other people.
 The building’s homeowners’ association relies on HOA dues to maintain the building.
 If you or the other unit owners can’t pay those dues, the property would not be maintained and the value of the building and the individual units could go down.
 This presents an additional risk to a lender that is reflected in the interest rate.